 Standards of Conduct

-(ii) Ensure staff, consultants, contractors, and volunteers do not maltreat or endanger the health or safety of children, including, at a minimum, that staff must not:
+The JCPS Early Childhood Program must ensure all staff, consultants, contractors, and volunteers abide by the program’s standards of conduct that implement positive strategies to support children’s well-being and prevent and address challenging behavior and do not maltreat or endanger the health or safety of children, including, at a minimum, that staff must not:

-(A) Use corporal punishment;
+- Use corporal punishment.

-(B) Use isolation to discipline a child;
+- Use isolation to discipline a child.

-(G) Physically abuse a child;
+- Physically abuse a child.

-(v) Ensure no child is left alone or unsupervised by staff, consultants, contractors, or volunteers while under their care.
+- Ensure no child is left alone or unsupervised by staff, consultants, contractors, or volunteers while under their care.